 - Assorted waterproof sandpaper

-- Something waterproof to protect your table from spills (I used wax paper)
+- Something waterproof to protect your table from spills (plastic sheeting, trash bag or wax paper)

-You can find molds at your local craft store, online, or you can choose to cast something you have lying around the house.
-Whatever you decide to use for your mold should be flexible (plastic or silicone typically) and you should keep in mind that it may get destroyed in the process of removing your casting.
+You can find molds at your local craft store, online, or you can choose from our selection of silicone molds.
+Whatever you decide to use for your mold should be flexible (plastic or silicone typically).

 Start by figuring out how much resin you need to fill the mold.
 Some molds will tell you the volume of resin to use while others will not.
 If you need to figure out the volume of the mold yourself, try filling it with water and then pouring that water into an appropriately sized measuring cup.
 Take note of the total volume as indicated by the measuring cup and write it down.
 Now that you know how much casting mixture is required, you can divide that amount in half and know how much of each part of casting resin will be required.
-This assumes you are using a two part resin with equal parts A and B but you can change up the math if your particular resin calls for different proportions of each liquid.
+When using Art 'N Glow resin, you will need to measure a 1:1 ratio of hardener to resin by volume.

-If you haven’t already, you should now spray your mold with mold release spray and let it dry for the recommended amount of time.
-Don’t skip this step or you’ll likely ruin your mold and piece when you try to separate the two.
+If you are using mold release spray, you should now spray your mold and let it dry for the recommended amount of time.

 At this point you should decide if you want your casting to be a single glow color or if you’d like to use two or more colors for an even cooler effect.
 We recommend using at least two colors as it will not only add that extra pop to your final piece, but it has the added benefit of completely eliminating the risk of soft spots in your casting due to the extra mixing step that is required.